Taking a closer look at the transparent Xiaomi Mi 8

 Out of the handful of new devices from Xiaomi today, it was the Mi 8 Explorer Edition that stole the show with its transparent design.
 Right after the keynote, I had to fight a crowd to get up close and personal with one of the few demo devices available, and it was worth the effort.
 While Xiaomi's website has stated that what's on display doesn't correspond to every single component, a company rep claimed that they are actually all legit, especially the Snapdragon chipset -- which is basically free promotion for Qualcomm-- and its surrounding electrical components.
 Assuming this is indeed the truth, what remains a mystery is whether this kind of layout would suffer from weaker heat dissipation.

 But for now, I'm all for just gazing at this mesmerizing device.
 Transparent design is nothing new in the smartphone world, of course.
 Most recently, we've seen HTC offering translucent options for its U12+ and U11+, then a little while back there was also the transparent Firefox OS phone from Japan's KDDI, but they actually don't show much -- it's usually just the battery, NFC coil, screws and a few ribbons.
-Xiaomi went the extra mile with its Mi 8 Explorer Edition by showing actual parts on the logic board, and such fine details add a lot to this look.
+Xiaomi went the extra mile with its Mi 8 Explorer Edition by showing alleged real parts on the logic board, and such fine details add a lot to this look.

 Having said that, there's probably too much detail as well.
 I'm not a fan of those random words dotted around the body, especially the two lines that read like they could have been pulled out of fortune cookies.
 Seriously, one of them reads: "Always believe that something wonderful is about to happen."
 That's deep.
 If Xiaomi must keep one line, though, then I'll make do with the "innovation for everyone" tag on the NFC module.